langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## Long term memory

-Long-term memory refers to the ability of a system to remember information between different conversations (or interactions).
+Long-term memory refers to the ability of a system to remember information across different conversations (or sessions).
-There a many different ways this can be accomplished, and the right way to do so depends entirely on your application.
+There are many tradeoffs between long-term-memory techniques, and the right way to do so depends largely on your application's needs.
-Rather than build a generic "long-term memory" solution, LangGraph aims to give you the ability to more directly control the long-term memory of your application.
+LangGraph aims to give you the low-level primitves to directly control the long-term memory of your application.
 You can use LangGraph's [Store](persistence.md#memory-store) to accomplish this.

 Long-term memory is far from a solved problem.
-It is hard to provide generic advice on how to build long term memory, as it often depends on your application.
-Still, there are several patterns you should be thinking about when implementing long-term memory, and we try outline those below.
+While it is hard to provide generic advice, we have provided a few reliable patterns below that you should be consider when implementing long-term memory.

-**Do you want to update memory "in the hot path" or "as a separate process"**
+**Do you want to update memory "in the hot path" or "in the background"**

-Memory can be updated either as part of the application logic (e.g. "in the hot path" of the application) or as a separate process.
+Memory can be updated either as part of your primary application logic (e.g. "in the hot path" of the application) or as a background task (as a separate function that generates memories based on the primary application's state).
 There are pros and cons to each approach, we document them in [this section](#how-to-update-memory)

 **Update own instructions**